WickyLim/MovieVotingCoreSQL/README.md

     User: SA
     Password: <YourStrong!Passw0rd>
 ```
-5. On your Database IDE, create a database instance
+5. On your Database IDE, create a database instance (the instance name will be `<YourDatabaseInstance>` below)

 ## Setup database connection on local dev environment
-1. In `appsettings.json` file of your project, add a default connection string
+1. In `appsettings.json` file of your project, add a default connection string (replace all `<YourDatabaseInstance>` after this to your own instance name)
 ```shell
 ConnectionStrings": {
   "DefaultConnection": "Data Source=127.0.0.1,1433;Initial Catalog=<YourDatabaseInstance>;User ID=sa;Password=<YourStrong!Passw0rd>"